 So what does an eye doctor do?
 Optometry centers around the medical science behind eye health and the eye examination.
 An eye doctor is an OD, or doctor of optometry or an eye expert.
 OD’s are physicians who are trained as eye experts.
 The word optometry comes from the greek words optos and metria meaning, “vision measurement.”
 And vision measurement is one of the things that the eye doctor does.
 Many optometrists use sophisticated medical equipment to test for eye health and vision.
 Eye doctors, or optometrists, are health care professionals who are concerned with eyes and the anatomy related to the eyes, as well as vision, visual systems, and vision processing.

 Why is going to an eye doctor so vital?
-Routine visits to have eye exams in Plano will find any vision problem in its early stages, and finding a problem early will certainly facilitate effective treatment.
+Routine visits to have eye exams in Fairview & Frisco will find any vision problem in its early stages, and finding a problem early will certainly facilitate effective treatment.
 If you go to a professional optometrist, you will receive a comprehensive and expert eye exam each time.

 What tests are done at an eye exam?